-Portions of this document were appropriated from dispute resolution and student grievance policies from other University of Michigan schools and colleges, including the Rackham Graduate School, the School of Natural Resources and Environment, and the College of Engineering.
+Portions of this document were appropriated from dispute resolution and student grievance policies from other University of Michigan schools and colleges, including the Rackham Graduate School, the School for Environment and Sustainability, and the College of Engineering.

 The judgment of the quality of student performance is the responsibility of faculty members.
 The assignment of a grade is not a grievable matter unless it can be established that it was done in a way that was arbitrary, capricious, or discriminatory; or involved intimidation, harassment, or unprofessional treatment of students; or was in conflict with written or publicly stated grading procedures.

 It should be recognized that the time limits and deadlines suggested in this policy are intended to promote the expeditious handling of each grievance review.
 Intentional delays should not be tolerated, but the time limits and deadlines should be imposed with reasonable flexibility depending on the circumstances of each situation.
 Deadlines may be extended when it is in the best interest of all parties to do so.

 The current SOE resolution officer is Shamille Orr, the Associate Director of Student Affairs and Career Services for the School of Education.
 She may be reached at email@example.com.